daronphang/programming-resources/computer-science/algorithms/tips.md

 ## Stacks

-Common characteristic will involve having left, center and right boundaries, making use of monotonic increasing/decreasing stack i.e. largest area in histogram.
+Common characteristic will involve having left, center and right **boundaries**, making use of monotonic increasing/decreasing stack i.e. largest area in histogram.
 Can be combined with DP to cache the boundaries after each iteration, or require iteration from left-to-right and right-to-left.

 Another characteristic is involving brackets i.e. () or [].